-Students who participate in competitive clubs or extracurricular activities serve as ambassadors of the district throughout the calendar year, whether away from school or at school.
-Students who wish to have the privilege of participating in competitive clubs or extracurricular activities must conduct themselves in accordance with Board policy and must refrain from activities which are in violation of policies, illegal, immoral or unhealthy.
+Students who participate in competitive clubs and/or extracurricular activities serve as ambassadors of the district throughout the calendar year, whether away from school or at school.
+Students who wish to have the privilege of participating in competitive clubs or extracurricular activities must conduct themselves in accordance with board policy and must refrain from activities which are in violation of policies, and/or which are illegal, immoral, and/or unhealthy.